+Machine learning algorithms use a variety of mathematical methods including neural networks - we discuss other methods in more detail in the appendix.
 Artificial neural networks are mathematical methods that are loosely inspired by the structure of biological neural networks.
-Computer scientists often refer to the layers of connected nodes as artificial neurons, as they approximate the function of neurons in a brain.
+Computer scientists often refer to the lavers of connected nodes as artificial neurons, as they approximate the function of neurons in a brain.
 Neural networks consist of input and output layers of computing units, which transform the inputs into something that the output layer can use.
-Neural networks often have multiple additional layers between the input and output layers: these are known as deep neural networks.
+Neural networks often have multiple additional lavers between the input and output layers: these are known as deep neural networks.
 In deep neural networks, (or simply "deep learning"), the middle layers learn not from features in the training examples, but from the outputs of the preceding layers.

 Deep learning is well suited to complex tasks like recognising speech or identifying objects in a photograph.
-Deep learning transfers the responsibility for feature extraction from the programmer to the program.15 For example, devising a complete set of classification guidelines to identify both a blurry close-up of a tabby's nose and a wide shot of a hairless cat's tail as 'cat'

-would be impossible for a human programmer.
+Deep learning transfers the responsibility for feature extraction from the programmer to the program.
+For example, devising a complete set of classification guidelines to identify both a blurry close-up of a tabby's nose and a wide shot of a hairless cat's tail as 'cat' would be impossible for a human programmer.
 With deep learning, each layer of processing can solve one part of the problem before passing it on to the next layer.
 The programmer no longer needs to define every element that makes a cat a cat.
 The deep learning program devises its own process in order to deliver correct results.

 Recent excitement about AI is largely due to the possibilities of deep learning like the ability to understand speech, recognise objects, and make judgements about emotion.
-Already, deep learning programs have revealed vast new AI capabilities, enabling autonomous vehicles to avoid hazards, and helping Siri and Alexa to respond to spoken commands.
+Already, deep learning programs have revealed many new AI capabilities, enabling autonomous vehicles to avoid hazards, and helping Siri and Alexa to respond to spoken commands.
 Deep learning does have its limitations, primarily requiring huge data sets for training.
 It can also require massive processing power, and its multiple hidden layers mean that it can be hard to see or explain exactly how the program works.
 However, it's clear that this area of AI will continue to create vast new opportunities for innovation and optimisation.